fehintolu/yum-app-one/replit.md

 ## Overview

 This is a modern food delivery mobile application built with React/TypeScript on the frontend and Express.js on the backend.
 The app features a mobile-first design with a complete food ordering system including menu browsing, cart management, order tracking, and user profiles.
+The UI has been optimized for compact mobile experience with sticky header, smaller fonts, and streamlined navigation.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+UI Design: Compact mobile-first design with smaller fonts, sticky header, and minimal visual clutter.

+## Recent Changes (January 15, 2025)

+✓ Made header sticky with compact design and smaller fonts ✓ Removed categories title and trusted picks section
+✓ Optimized spacing and font sizes throughout the app ✓ Fixed TypeScript errors in storage implementation
+✓ Streamlined home page layout for better mobile experience

 ## System Architecture